 - To develop a business plan for the Jordanian Market

-Sample of the subject - Business in Jordan:
+Sample of the subject - Foreign Trade and Doing Business in Jordan:

 Subject Description: International Trade and Doing Business in Jordan.